๐ฌ

 Taking a Stream Without Checking Future Industries

-Students pick Science, Commerce, or Arts based on family pressure or the most popular choice among toppers in their school โ€” without ever researching where those streams actually lead in 2025.
+Students pick Science, Commerce, or Arts based on family pressure or the most popular choice among toppers in their school โ without ever researching where those streams actually lead today.
 The result: four years into a degree, they realise the job market for their stream looks nothing like they imagined.
-CS students discovering 71% fewer entry-level jobs.
+CS students discovering far fewer entry-level jobs than expected.
 CA students realising AI is automating parts of their work.
 The mismatch starts at Class 11, not in college.

-โœ… The Fix
+The Fix

-Before choosing a stream, spend 2 hours researching where the 3 most common careers in that stream actually stand in the job market today โ€” not 10 years ago.
+Before choosing a stream, spend 2 hours researching where the 3 most common careers in that stream actually stand in the job market today โ not 10 years ago.
 Look at LinkedIn job postings.
-Look at starting salaries in 2024, not 2014.
+Look at current starting salaries, not the numbers from a decade ago.
 The industry landscape has changed faster than any counsellor's notes.

 Mistake #2